-BGE’s Tree and Vegetation Management Program helps provide safe and reliable electric service to you and your neighbors.
-Our strategy to protect power lines from coming into conflict with the tress and branches is based on a four-to-five-year trimming cycle, routine inspections by foresters and technicians and reliability performance data.
-For preventive maintenance, BGE follows accepted utility clearance standards, the best management practices outlined in Maryland’s Tree Expert License Law and the A300 standards for pruning established by the American National Standards Institute.
+BGE’s Tree and Vegetation Management Program is here to protect power lines from coming into conflict with the tress and branches.
+For preventive maintenance, BGE follows accepted utility clearance standards outlined in Maryland’s Tree Expert License Law and the A300 standards for pruning established by the American National Standards Institute.

-In response to the 2011 Maryland Electricity Service Quality and Reliability Act, the Maryland Public Service Commission (PSC) has developed new regulations (RM 43) to govern how Maryland utilities manage their reliability efforts.
-BGE will be implementing these regulations and customers can expect the following enhancements to our Tree and Vegetation Management Program:
+The Maryland Public Service Commission (PSC) has developed new regulations (RM 43) to govern how Maryland utilities manage their reliability efforts.
+BGE implements these regulations and customers can expect the following from our Tree and Vegetation Management Program: